isabella232/office-developer-client-docs.de-DE/docs/excel/developing-dlls.md

 <span data-ttu-id="3d82d-142">Sie haben mehrere Möglichkeiten, den Linker anzuweisen, dass eine Funktion exportiert werden soll, und ihm den Namen, unter dem diese extern bekannt sein soll, mitzuteilen:</span><span class="sxs-lookup"><span data-stu-id="3d82d-142">You can tell the linker that a function is to be exported, and the name it is to be known by externally in one of several ways:</span></span>

-- <span data-ttu-id="3d82d-143">Platzieren Sie die Funktion in einer DEF-Datei nach dem **EXPORTS**-Schl�sselwort, und legen Sie die Einstellung Ihres DLL-Projekts so fest, dass beim Verknüpfen auf diese Datei verwiesen wird.</span><span class="sxs-lookup"><span data-stu-id="3d82d-143">Place the function in a DEF file after the **EXPORTS** keyword, and set your DLL project setting to reference this file when linking.</span></span>
+- <span data-ttu-id="3d82d-143">Platzieren Sie die Funktion in einer DEF-Datei nach dem **EXPORTS**-Schlüsselwort, und legen Sie die Einstellung Ihres DLL-Projekts so fest, dass beim Verknüpfen auf diese Datei verwiesen wird.</span><span class="sxs-lookup"><span data-stu-id="3d82d-143">Place the function in a DEF file after the **EXPORTS** keyword, and set your DLL project setting to reference this file when linking.</span></span>

 - <span data-ttu-id="3d82d-144">Verwenden Sie den **__declspec(dllexport)**-Deklarator in der Definition der Funktion.</span><span class="sxs-lookup"><span data-stu-id="3d82d-144">Use the **__declspec(dllexport)** declarator in the function's definition.</span></span>